-With 17 years of teaching experience, I have witnessed the pendulum away from back to basics to child-centered curriculum.
-As a veteran practitioner, I have been able to take from the pendulum what I consider to be the best of both worlds.
+As an educator and currently in the process of obtaining my Doctorate in Education, I have witnessed the pendulum sway from back to basics to child-centered curriculum.
+I have been able to take from the pendulum what I consider to be the best of both worlds.
 Basic mathematical concepts are imperative to succeed in our society, but equally important is making learning meaningful.
 Child-centered activities advocate following the child's lead.
 I believe we need to find the opportunities to teach basic math skills while the child in naturally engaged.
 As a teacher, one of my favorite things to do is to observe my students while in play.
 Through these informal observations I try to be a fly in the wall and just listen and appreciate all I learn from my students.
 I love to hear their dialogue and watch them interact with each other.
 During my informal observations, I have noticed that students weren't just playing they were developing social and cognitive skills.